lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 - **We extract the IP before calling `inner.call(request)`**.
 Same pattern as the logging middleware: once `call` is invoked, the request has moved.
 If you try to read headers after, the compiler will stop you.
+- **We also clone the request before consuming it.** The `on_over_limit` and `on_unavailable` callbacks receive the original `Request<Body>` so they can inspect headers, the URI, or the method when shaping the bail-out response.
+The clone is the price we pay for that ergonomic, and it only happens on every request because we cannot know up front whether we will end up bailing out.
+If your request bodies are large enough that the clone matters, swap the `Request<Body>` field for a cheaper "request metadata" struct holding only the bits the callbacks actually need.
 - **The window bucket is one line of arithmetic**: `bucket = now / window_secs`.
   Every request that lands within a window maps to the same bucket integer, and the reset time is `(bucket + 1) * window_secs`.
 This is why the PK